You might be asking who Pastelito Papi is and what exactly it is. Well, first things first, a pastelito is a Cuban

 Onto your second question: who is Pastelito Papi?

-Some of the folks he has worked with in the past that you know include Michael Beltran of Chug’s Diner, Phil Bryant & Veronica Valdivia of Johnie’s Pit Beef, and Gian Carlos Accinelli of Mr. and Mrs. Bun.
+Some of the folks he has worked with in the past include Michael Beltran of Chug’s Diner, Phil Bryant & Veronica Valdivia of Johnie’s Pit Beef, and Gian Carlos Accinelli of Mr. and Mrs. Bun.